cruzito-rar/splice/README.md

 - **Back-end**: The Splice Chat backend is built with Node.js and uses the Socket.io library to enable real-time communication between users.
 This ensures that messages are delivered instantly and enables a live chat experience.

-- **Base de datos**: User information and messages are efficiently stored in MongoDB.
+- **Database**: User information and messages are efficiently stored in MongoDB.
 This ensures data persistence and allows easy access to past conversations.

 ## Main Features